alejosilvalau/coding-interview-prep/README.md

 # algoexpert
-This is a repository with interview prep questions from:
+This is a repository with interview prep responses from:
 * AlgoExpert
 * FrontendExpert
 * SystemsExpert